Head Office Passbooks

 the Bank's Key Logo is printed on the rear cover.

-The two Head Office passbooks illustrated below were issued for
+The three Head Office passbooks illustrated below were issued for 'X

-'X Accounts' ie, accounts designated for special purposes, usually of a non-personal type.
-These two accounts have been opened on
+Accounts' ie, accounts designated for special purposes, usually of a non-personal type.
+These first two accounts have been opened

 X 3410 - The Birmingham Municipal Bank Staff Social &